 Thus, the amount of tax you save compared to umbrella contractors is eye-watering.

-If you’re looking for a stop-gap or are between roles, for example, is setting up a limited company yourself worth the hassle?
-Debatable, at best.
+Also, if you're looking for a stop-gap role or are between jobs, think about your options.
+Ask yourself, is setting up a limited company yourself worth the hassle?

-If you’re hoping to build a successful contractor business, then yes.
-Go, incorporate your limited company.
+But if you're hoping to build a successful contractor business, then Go for it!
+Incorporate your limited company.
 Hire an accountant.
 Get your business stationery ordered and marketing organised.
-You’ll be a great deal better off in the long run for it.
+You'll be a great deal better off in the long run for it.